 How to make soap step by step:

 First, cut your Oatmeal Soap base into smaller pieces and place it in a microwave-safe dish.
 Microwave the soap on a lower power for 30 seconds at a time, stirring in between.
-Once the soap base is melted, add your cinnamon scent and stir well.
+Once the soap base is melted, add your cinnamon bark essential oil and stir well.

-Coat your soap molds with a thin layer of cooking spray and pour the melted oatmeal cinnamon soap into the molds.
+Coat your soap molds with a thin layer of cooking spray if you are using plastic molds, and pour the melted oatmeal cinnamon soap into the molds.
 Allow the soap to set completely.
 I placed my soap outside in my cool garage to help these set quickly.

-The oatmeal cinnamon soap will pop out of the molds very easily if the soap is completely set and if you used cooking spray.
+The oatmeal cinnamon soap will pop out of the molds very easily if the soap is completely set.

 I tied these up with a bit of jute, twine, and a few cinnamon sticks!
 And they are perfect to give as holiday gifts this year or just because!